Kim Kardashian Robbery: Four Suspected Thieves Charged

 A photo posted by Kim Kardashian West (@kimkardashian) on

-Kardashian and Mario are making up a Masterclass event that Kim had to cancel back in October after the robbery left the reality star shaken up.
+Kardashian and Mario are taking part in a Masterclass event that Kim had to cancel back in October after the robbery left the reality star shaken up.

 [Featured Image by Pascal Le Segretain/Staff/Getty Images]